 Toi Pakihi: MANAVATION, Tūraukawa Bartlett

-For whānau and hapori (communities) – that was the motivation spurring Tūraukawa Bartlett to start Manavation.
-It’s where hopeful polyglots can sign up to learn te reo Māori.
-And since its conception, it has amassed a strong following of a thousand students across Aotearoa, Australia and even the United States of America.
+For the future of Ngāti Whātua, whānau and hapori (communities) – that was the motivation spurring Tūraukawa Bartlett to start Manavation.
+It’s where anyone and everyone can find and embrace te reo Māori in finding a sense of belonging to who they are.
+And since its conception, it has amassed a strong following of over a thousand students across Aotearoa, Australia and even the United States of America.

 Although successful now, the Manavation journey was not easy.
 Tūraukawa says it all started after his son Varden was born.
-Varden’s birth came towards the end of an already tumultuous time, and it got tougher when Varden was diagnosed with autism.
+Varden’s birth came towards the end of an already tumultuous time, and it got tougher when Varden was diagnosed as takiwātanga – living with autism.

 “He went from being a ‘normal’ 18-month-old, to then having the functions of a 3-month-old baby”, says Tūraukawa.